psboonstra/bayesianisotonic/README.md

 # Bayesian Isotonic

-This repository contains code for the methodology proposed in Boonstra, Owen, and Kang (2021) You can use the scripts in this repository to reproduce the simulations studies in the manuscript.
-See also `vignette.pdf` for a vignette describing the typical usage of the adaptive Bayesian priors on a simulated dataset
+This repository contains code for the methodology proposed in Boonstra, Owen, and Kang (2021).
+You can use the scripts in this repository to reproduce the simulations studies in the manuscript.
+See also `vignette.pdf` for a vignette describing the typical usage of the adaptive Bayesian priors on a simulated dataset.

 ### Further details

 In more detail, there are six files included in this repository (in addition to this README and `vignette.pdf`): one text file (<samp>run_abu_sims.txt</samp>) and five <samp>R</samp> scripts (ending in  <samp>.R</samp>).
-The simulation studies reported in Boonstra and Barbaro were run using commit 22

 #### Text file
 <samp>run_abu_sims.txt</samp> is the script for submitting parallel runs of